MP for Torfaen

 Paymaster General and Minister for the Cabinet Office

-Nick Thomas-Symonds is the Labour (Co-op) MP for Torfaen, first elected in 2015.
-He currently serves as Paymaster General and Minister for the Cabinet Office, a role he has held since July 2024.
-Before entering government, he held several shadow ministerial roles, including Shadow Home Secretary and Shadow Secretary of State for International Trade.
+Nick Thomas-Symonds is the Labour and Co-operative MP for Torfaen, first elected in 2015.
+He serves as Paymaster General and Minister for the Cabinet Office, a role he has held since July 2024, after a series of shadow ministerial positions including Home Secretary and Shadow Secretary of State for International Trade.

-Declares 10 financial interests, including multiple entries under Employment and earnings (ad hoc payments and other earnings), Miscellaneous items, and gifts, benefits and hospitality from UK sources.
+He has 10 declared financial interests, including multiple entries for employment earnings and ad hoc payments, miscellaneous interests, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026